ckan/ckanext-xloader/README.rst

 DataPusher - has the complication that the queue jobs are done by a separate (Flask) web app, apart from CKAN.
 This was the design because the job requires intensive processing to convert every line of the data into JSON.
 However it means more complicated code as info needs to be passed between the services in http requests, more for the user to set-up and manage - another app config, another apache config, separate log files.

-ckanext-shift - the job runs in a worker process, in the same app as CKAN, so can access the CKAN config, db and logging directly and avoids many HTTP calls.
-This simplification makes sense because the shift job doesn't need to do much processing - mainly it is streaming the CSV file from disk into PostgreSQL.
+Express Loader - the job runs in a worker process, in the same app as CKAN, so can access the CKAN config, db and logging directly and avoids many HTTP calls.
+This simplification makes sense because the xloader job doesn't need to do much processing - mainly it is streaming the CSV file from disk into PostgreSQL.

 Caveats
 -------